ThomasPark20/ObsidianBackup/Zettelkasten/CS350 File Systems.md

 				- etc
 		- basically page table for where in data can I find this file

-Need to know which i-nodes and blocks are unused ==searching i-node array is linear time and slow==
+Need to know which i-nodes and blocks are unused to create new file ==searching i-node array is linear time and slow==
-We use bitmap for this.
+We use bitmap for this. (still linear search, but cheaper to read in binary int)
 - 2 blocks for i and d bitmap
 	- block size of 4KB means 32K i-nodes and 32K blocks trackable